Close Menu

 If you have kidney cancer and are unable to work due to your condition, then you may qualify for SSD benefits.
 In order to be paid benefits, you must be off work for one year or more.
 Or, your medical condition must be expected to result in death.

 Kidney cancer is one listing in the Social Security Administration’s (SSA) Blue Book.
-If you have all of the elements under the listing, this means that you meet the listing and should be paid SSD benefits.
+If you have all of the elements under the listing, this means that you meet the listing under step three.
+When you meet the listing you will be paid SSD benefits.

 LISTING 13.21 Kidneys, adrenal glands, or ureters – carcinoma.